DavidLeifer/OpenSourceDocument/Chapter11/readme.md

-# Chapter 11: Anatomy for Skateboarding
+# Chapter 11: Anatomy for Skateboarding I

-This chapter is an extensive writeup on the anatomy information read while resting bodily soreness from April-June, 2024.
+This chapter is an introductory writeup on the anatomy information read while resting bodily soreness from April-June, 2024.